scotteratigan/GifsinaJiffy/README.md

-# GifsinaJiffy
+# Enthusiastic Gifs in a Jiffy

-Use ajax requests to dynamically search gifs using the Giphy API.
+* Uses Ajax requests to query the Giphy API.

+### Getting Started
+No install steps are necessary, just clone and go!